LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 Despite this, I feel it is at least important to know what rules you can implement given your circumstance.

 Below is my interpretation and my personal take for NASA's rules.
-I understand most programmers are not coding rovers or satellites, so not every rule may apply especially considering your language.
+From the sources I have read they really just regurgitate NASA's rules which is nice, but not inciteful.
+The NASA power of 10 doc is from June 2006, but there is the JPL C Standard doc that is from March 2009.
+The NASA power of 10 doc that most people see is a good document, but it doesn't provide the more niche details as the JPL C Standard and MISRA C documents.
-I would still suggest to read NASA's documentation as it provides insight into their expectations and reasonings.
+I would heavily suggest you read the documentation in sources as it provides insight into their expectations and reasonings.
+NASA's has good reasoning as to why they do what they do.

 ## Note For Other Languages

-Not every language can follow all 10 of these rules.
+I understand that most programmers are not coding rovers, satellites, or rockets so not every rule may be applicable.
+However, I do feel it is important to know what rules you can implement even if it's just a web app.
+Most of NASA's rules relate to code style and readability which any language can implement.
+Some of the more C focused rules like HEAP usage, preprocessor, and pointers can't apply to other languages.
-Weakly typed and OOP languages make it impossible to avoid the HEAP, and some languages abstract away pointers.
+Weakly typed and OOP languages make it impossible to avoid the HEAP.
-NASA has their reason for avoiding garbage collecting languages.
-They can be unpredictable and take up extra over head.
-Despite this, most languages should be able to follow all but 3, 9, and 10.
-Rule 8 isn't relevant to most languages since the most you can do is import files.
-Rules 9 and 10 are a little iffy based on the language.
-Weakly typed languages can't follow rule 10 as they don't know the data type.
-Imagine launching a rover in Python and it turns out you forgot to test a method containing a type error.
-Rule 9 can also be harder to follow since some languages abstract pointers and dereferencing is implicit.
+Some languages abstract away pointers into objects or arrays.
+Some language's preprocessor amounts to just import statements.
+There is also the rule about compiling with max pedanticness which favors strongly typed languages.
+In conclusion (oh god I sound like AI), the rules focus on C, but it's still nice to know the rules.

 ### 1. Have a clear simple control flow